Gigitsu/ggloader/README.md

 - Only github and local folders are supported
 - The update method cannot update a single bundle/theme
 - No cache mechanism

+## Enhancements

+- Make install local automatically ad a local suffix to user name, and make the loader try both local and non local installations"